hashicorp/terraform-provider-azurerm/website/docs/r/shared_image.html.markdown

 * `eula` - (Optional) The End User Licence Agreement for the Shared Image.

 * `generalized` - (Optional) Should the Operating System present in this Shared Image be generalized?
 Defaults to `true`.
+Setting this to `false` creates a specialized imagine which is the equivalent of sysprepping in windows.
 Changing this forces a new resource to be created.

 * `hyper_v_generation` - (Optional) The generation of HyperV that the Virtual Machine used to create the Shared Image is based on.
 Possible values are `V1` and `V2`.
 Defaults to `V1`.
 Changing this forces a new resource to be created.